heptarch/heptarch.github.io/drafts/demon.md

   </p>

-*1874.* In a dream, Ellen returns to Trinity Quay; it is like childhood, and bathed in a gentle greyness, as if the light cannot quite touch the objects it falls upon.
+*1874.* In a dream, Ellen returns to Trinity Quay; it is like childhood, but bathed in a gentle greyness, as if the light cannot quite touch the objects it falls upon.

 <div style="text-align: right">